v4nn4/v4nn4.github.io/_posts/2023-10-24-stable-diffusion-and-time-reversal.md

 title: Stable Diffusion and time reversal
 ---

-I recently spent some time reading about the algorithms behind [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
-They heavily rely on a 40 years old result[^1] on diffusion processes.
-In essence, this result states that there exist an explicit path from an initial probability distribution $$p$$ to a random noise (a normal distribution), and that this path can be reversed.
+I recently spent some time reading about the algorithm behind [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
+It heavily relies on a 40-years-old result on diffusion processes[^1].
+In essence, this result states that there exists an explicit path from an initial probability distribution $$p$$ to a random noise (a normal distribution), and that this path can be reversed.

-One application is sampling : we can draw from a sample from a random noise and use the reverse diffusion to get a sample from $$p$$.
-In the case of images, $$p$$ is the distribution of pixels colors in a $$N \times N$$ image.
+One application of this concept is in sampling : we can draw a sample from a random noise and use the backward diffusion to obtain a sample from $$p$$.
+In practice, $$p$$ is the distribution of pixels colors in a $$N \times N$$ image.
 The dimension of this problem is $$3N^2$$ since images have 3 color channels (red, green and blue).
-It seems that $$N=512$$ is common, so we are talking about a dimension close to 1 million.

-In this note I will focus on the maths behind reverse time diffusions and see how they work in low dimension.
+The initial release of Stable Diffusion was using $$N=512$$.

+In this document, I'll delve into the mechanics of reverse-time diffusions in lower dimensions and derive equations to build a better understanding and intuition.

 ## Forward diffusion

-The Ornstein-Uhlenbeck stochastic process is defined by the following stochastic differential equation (SDE) :
+The transition from an image to noise is accomplished by repetitively introducing random perturbations to our initial distribution.
+This is achieved mathematically using an Ornstein-Uhlenbeck process.
+The Ornstein-Uhlenbeck process is defined by the following stochastic differential equation (SDE) :

 $$ dX_t = - \theta (X_t - \mu) dt + \sigma dW_t $$

 where $$W$$ is a Brownian motion defined on a probability space $$(\Omega, \mathcal{F}, P)$$.
+The first term is forcing the mean to converge to $$\mu$$, while the second term is adding noise.

 We can show using [Itô's formula](https://en.wikipedia.org/wiki/It%C3%B4%27s_lemma) with $$f(t, x) = x e^{\theta t}$$ that

 $$ X_t = \mu + (X_0 - \mu) e^{-\theta t} + \sigma \int_0^t e^{-\theta (t - s)} dW_s $$